jain-ritik/rit-hiration/README.md

 # resume-parser using express
 -use npm install to install all required npm modules -uploaded file will go in public folder
--parsed resume outpon will go in compiled folder in json format
+-parsed resume output will go in compiled folder in json format